alexandermeade/jason-rs/README.md

 ```

 note: this will not import the context around DEV so variables will be ignored unless imported as well.
-this warning will be patched in a later version with groups.

 ## * operator
 The * operator repeats an expression an integer number of times and then stores it in a list.